University of Minnesota fraternities and sororities: Professional societies

 Professional societies work to build friendship bonds among members, cultivate strengths whereby members may promote their profession, and provide mutual assistance in their shared areas of professional study.

 Listed by date of local founding with national conference membership (if any), these are primarily co-ed organizations, showing an array of professional interests.
 Some are residential in a co-operative fashion and all offer a moderate amount of social programming.
 Membership in a professional fraternity may be gained by the result of a pledge process, much like a social fraternity, and members are expected to remain loyal and active in the organization for life.
 Within their professional field of study, membership is exclusive; for example, if one joins a law society they cannot join another law society.
-However, these societies do initiate members who belong to social or honors fraternities.
+However, these societies do initiate members who belong to social or honor fraternities.
 Professional Societies are known for networking and post-collegiate involvement, and membership is often included with pride on a résumé/CV.
-Governance varies from faculty-managed to purely student run.
+Governance varies from faculty-managed to purely student-run.